Sirillion/ZMXuiCPBBM/README.md

-# ZMXuiCPBBM - THE 63 SLOT BACKPACK EXTENSION MODLET
+# ZMXuiCPBBM - THE 100 SLOT SCROLLABLE BACKPACK EXTENSION MODLET
-> Verified to work with: A20.0B238 & A20.1B5
+> Verified to work with: A20.2B2

 > Dependencies: [SMXui](https://github.com/Sirillion/SMXui).